leobaehre/OpenGui/README.md

 In this example, the GUI with the ID `example` will be opened when the item is clicked.

 ### Command
-This action runs a command after clicked on the item.
+This action runs a command as the server console after clicked on the item.

 #### Data
 * `Command`: The command to run